GibbonEdu/docs/content/api/Gibbon/Comms/NotificationSender/index.md

 - [addNotification](#addnotification)<small> — Adds a notification to the collection as an array.</small>
 - [getNotificationCount](#getnotificationcount)<small> — Gets the current notification count.</small>
 - [sendNotifications](#sendnotifications)<small> — Delivers all notifications by inserting/updating in database, and optionally by sends by email.</small>
+- [sendNotificationsAsBcc](#sendnotificationsasbcc)<small> — Delivers all notifications.
+Helper method to clarify the intent of the Bcc sending option.</small>